-Botrytis – A type of gray mold, botrytis causes bleeding heart plants to turn brown, mushy and soggy.
-If you aren’t sure your plant is infected by botrytis, masses of gray or silvery spores is a dead giveaway.
+Botrytis – A type of gray mold, botrytis causes bleeding-heart plants to turn brown, mushy, and soggy.
+If you aren’t sure your plant is infected by botrytis, masses of gray or silvery spores are a dead giveaway.

 Verticillium wilt – This nasty fungal disease, which is usually fatal, may be lurking on the plant before symptoms are visible.
 Once the foliage with verticillium begins to wilt, the plant will begin to turn yellow, then brown.